garystafford/llm-langchain-sql-demo/README.md

 # Performing Natural Language Queries (NLQ) on Amazon RDS using Amazon SageMaker, LangChain, and LLMs

 Source code for the upcoming blog post, [Performing Natural Language Queries (NLQ) on Amazon RDS using Amazon SageMaker, LangChain, and LLMs](#).
-Learn to use LangChain's SQL Database Chain and Agent with various LLMs to perform Natural Language Queries (NLQ) of Amazon RDS for PostgreSQL.
+Learn to use LangChain's SQL Database Chain and Agent with large language models to perform natural language queries (NLQ) of Amazon RDS for PostgreSQL.

 ## Using dotenv